shusenhan/CS543Project/README.md

-Here is an English README template for your YOLOv5 lane detection project:

 YOLOv5 Real-Time Lane Detection Project

 This project aims to perform real-time lane detection using YOLOv5.
 We utilize the CULane dataset to train the model to detect lane lines accurately and efficiently.
 The project is built on PyTorch and uses dice_loss as a loss function to improve segmentation performance.